rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 ## **Per Processor Configuration**

-Affinity to a special logical processor is one of the main things we should consider when working with the hypervisor.
+Affinity to a special logical processor is one of the main considerations when working with the hypervisor.

-Unfortunately, in Windows, there is nothing like **on\_each\_cpu** (like it is in Linux Kernel Module), so we have to change our affinity manually in order to run on each logical processor.
-In my **Intel Core i7 6820HQ**, I have four physical cores, and each core can run two threads simultaneously (due to the presence of hyper-threading); thus, we have eight logical processors and, of course, eight sets of all the registers (including general purpose registers and MSR registers) so we should configure our VMM to work on eight logical processors.
+In my **Intel Core i7 6820HQ**, I have four physical cores, and each core can run two threads simultaneously (due to the hyper-threading); thus, we have eight logical processors and, of course, eight sets of all the registers (including general purpose registers and MSR registers) and more importantly, eight sets of VMCSs and VMXON Regions, etc. so we should configure our VMM to work on eight logical processors.

 ### **Setting Affinity**

-To get the count of logical processors, you can use **KeQueryActiveProcessorCount(0)**.
-Then we should pass a **KAFFINITY** mask to the **KeSetSystemAffinityThread**, which sets the system affinity of the current thread.
+To get the count of logical processors, we can use `KeQueryActiveProcessorCount(0)`.
+Then we should pass a **KAFFINITY** mask to the `KeSetSystemAffinityThread`, which sets the system affinity of the current thread.

-**KAFFINITY** mask can be configured using a simple power function :
+**KAFFINITY** mask can be configured using a simple power function:

 ```
 int ipow(int base, int exp) {